OfficeDev/Property-Inspection-Code-Sample/AndroidRepairApp/README-Android.md

 > **Note:** You can only install the OneNote native Android application in an ARM emulator, it will not work with the Intel HAXM emulators.

 > **Note:** We have had limited success with this approach.
 It works on some computers and not on others.
-If this doe snot work for you then install the native Android OneNote app on a real Android device and run the repair app ont he real Android device.
+If this does not work for you then install the native Android OneNote app on a real Android device and run the repair app on the real Android device.

 1. Copy the OneNote.apk file to the Android SDK platform-tools folder on your machine.
 2. Open a command prompt as an administrator.